-The Universities, Colleges and other academic Institutions with which the University has a collaboration and exchange programme are:
+The Universities, Colleges and other academic Institutions with which the Institute has a collaboration and exchange programme are:

 - Five College Consortium, Western Massachusetts, MA USA: The five colleges are Amherst College, Hampshire College, Mount Holyoke College, Smith College and UMass Amherst.

 - The Orient Foundation for Art and Cutlture, NGO, England: Since 1983, this Foundation has been working in partnership with leading Tibetan lineage holders, scholars, physicians, writers, artists and musicians to concerve and strengthen Tibet’s endangered cultural heritage.

 - University of Tasmania, Austria: School of Philosophy